UniversityRadioYork/stagelight/README.md

 This creates a staging website entry in the Apache configuration, exposing a test website on ``PORT`` as https://urybsod.york.ac.uk/2013site- ``NAME``.
-It will warn you if the port is already in use, and overwrite any previous staging configuration of the same name.
+It will warn you if the name or port is already in use.

 You will need to make sure that your website copy is configured to launch on ``PORT`` and prefix its URLs with 2013site-``NAME``.